Fear of Socialising

 You can read more about phobias in general here.

 We completely understand this here at TranceForm Psychology and will treat you and your Fear of Socialising seriously and with ‘unconditional positive regard’.

-It has long been understood within the world of psychology that our minds are more than capable of producing a real biological reaction to any given situation and so as long as the Sociophobia sufferer “believes” that the object or situation they fear represents a real danger to them, then they will experience real fear with all of the associated symptoms.
+It has long been understood that our minds are more than capable of producing a real biological reaction to any given situation and so as long as the Sociophobia sufferer “believes” that the object or situation they fear represents a real danger to them, then they will experience real fear with all of the associated symptoms.

 This ‘reaction’ itself is not ‘faulty’ – the problem isn’t the Anxiety that is experienced, but the ‘idea’ or ‘thoughts’ that go into creating this reaction!

-The greater majority of people who suffer with the Fear of Socialising readily accept that their fear is “irrational” but continue to experience it regardless of this knowledge.
 It is important to understand, therefore, that despite the severity and strength of the negative emotional experience that the Fear of Socialising might produce inside you, that it is 100% created by your thinking and not by the external object or environment itself.
-This idea is known as ‘constructionism’ and is particularly well understood.

 The symptoms of the Fear of Socialising are very similar to other specific phobias and will often include: